MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-manage-apps.md

     - If the app installs successfully, the new version displays in the **Installed version** column and the **Available update action** column is **Up to date**.
     - If the installation fails the **Available update action** column changes to **Update failed**.
 See [What to do when an update fails](#failure).

-4. If the app update succeeded, login into the Sandbox environment and test the new app version.
+4. If the app update succeeded, sign in the Sandbox environment and test the new app version.
 5. If the app update works as expected on the Sandbox, switch to the production environment, and repeat the installation steps for the app update.

     > [!TIP]